Antietam National Battlefield: Visitor Center

 The Antietam National Battlefield Visitor Center contains museum exhibits about the battle and the Civil War.
 The Visitor Center was constructed in 1962 as part of the Mission 66 plan.
-A 26-minute orientation film narrated by James Earl Jones is shown on the hour and the half-hour.
+A 26-minute orientation film is shown on the hour and the half-hour.
 The visitor center is open seven days a week from 9:00 a.m. to 5:00 p.m., except on Thanksgiving, Christmas, and New Year's Day.
 Park rangers offer interpretive talks and an audio tour is available for purchase to accompany the self-guided 8.5 mi driving tour of the battlefield with eleven stops.
 Park Grounds are open daylight hours.
 There is a park entrance fee of $10.00 per person (age 17 or older; 16 and under FREE) or $20.00 per vehicle.
 The entrance fee is valid for three days.

 Pry House Field Hospital Museum

 The Pry House Field Hospital Museum is located in the house that served as Union Commander General George B. McClellan's headquarters during the battle.
 Exhibits focus on period medical care of the wounded, as well as information about the Pry House.
 The museum is sponsored by the National Museum of Civil War Medicine.